pxai/vim/README.md

 That macro will start the line with a # symbol.
 Notice that it's just a sequence of vim commands.
 For ESC you must use ^[

+## Visual Mode
+- v: enter visual mode
+- V: visual mode in the line
+- Ctrl-v: visual mode by blocks

+Once you enter visual model, you can select blocks of text mobing with hjkl.
+After that, you can apply c,d,r,c,I,A,J,u,U, <,> commands

+### Visual mode + text selections

+For example, to apply **indentation** in code files:
+- gv>

+Some useful settings:
+:set shiftwidth=8
+:set tabstop=8 (width of tab)
+:set noexpandtab  (to use spaces instead of tabs)

+:'<,'> s/what/new

+Selected area

+:'<,'> center [80]
+:'<,'> center 40

+Example.
+Add comment to some lines:

+Ctrl-v + select with j + i # + ESC

 ## Commands format: